Reviewed by

 We've got your Assisted Delivery Error Claim covered

-When contemplating pregnancy, the least enjoyable part of it all for most women will be the delivery.
-It is therefore understandable that the delivery is met with a large amount of trepidation and in some situations, it may not be possible to have a natural birth – even though it may not have been planned that way.
+When contemplating pregnancy, the least enjoyable part of the journey for most women will be the delivery.
+Understandably, the delivery is met with a large amount of trepidation and in some situations it may not be possible to have a natural birth, although it may not have been planned that way.

 You may be able to claim in the event of: